 Tooth decay and gingivitis are systemic diseases.
 This means they can trigger other health problems in the body.
-That is why it is so dangerous to avoid healthy foods or not to regularly brush your teeth.
-By following a routine plan of dental care, you can also stave off other health conditions, such as heart disease and cancer.
+That is why avoiding healthy foods or not brushing your teeth regularly is so dangerous.
+Following a routine dental care plan can also stave off other health conditions, such as heart disease and cancer.

 What Happens If You Don’t Brush Your Teeth?

 If you don’t regularly brush your teeth, you will not get rid of the plaque that contains the bacteria that causes tooth decay and gum disease.
-Instead, the bacteria will build up and erode the tooth enamel, which will also impact your gum health.
-When this happens, the same bacteria can affect other parts of the body, including the heart.
+Instead, the bacteria will build up and erode the tooth enamel, impacting your gum health.
+When this happens, the same bacteria can affect other body parts, including the heart.

 What The Research Shows

-People who have heart valve disease who have not had their gum disease treated are more susceptible to suffering a heart attack or stroke.
-Researchers found that the bacteria that reside in the mouth can enter the bloodstream and access the heart directly through the heart valves.
+People with heart valve disease who have not had their gum disease treated are more susceptible to a heart attack or stroke.
+Researchers found that bacteria in the mouth can enter the bloodstream and access the heart directly through the heart valves.
 People who have artificial heart valves are especially concerned by this finding.
 Moreover, patients whose blood vessels are affected by heart disease can increase their risk of a heart attack or stroke when they develop gum disease.
 If they also have high cholesterol, the prognosis is often not good.
 In fact, scientists have discovered oral bacteria in the fat deposits of patients with atherosclerosis, a disease where plaque accumulates and narrows the arteries.
-If a clot forms and breaks loose, the patient can experience a heart attack or stroke.
+If a clot forms and breaks lose, the patient can experience a heart attack or stroke.

 Anytime you neglect your dental health, you also affect another area of the body.
-That is why you need to practice a regular routine of dental hygiene.
+That is why you need to practice a routine of dental hygiene.
 The more you care for your teeth, the more you will improve your health overall.
-If you have not had a dental cleaning or exam in a while, schedule an appointment with our professional team today.
+If you have not had a dental cleaning or exam, schedule an appointment with our professional team today.